tvainika/objection-keyset-pagination/README.md

 ## Usage

 Query with `.keysetPage()` to fetch first batch of rows and the keyset.
 Then later fetch next batch of rows starting from the keyset.
-The keyset is a simple JSON object, which can be easily passed around.
+The keyset is a plain old JS object, which can be easily passed around in JSON serialization.

 ```js
 const result1 = await Person